-The inputs to the SN-NeRF algorithm (Algorithm \ref{alg:NeRF}) are the vectors $\vec{a}, \vec{b},\vec{c}$ containing the 3D Cartesian coordinates of atoms $A,B,C$, the fixed angle $\theta$ between atoms $B,C,D$, and the dihedral angle $\varphi \equiv \varphi_{abcd}$ defined by atoms $A,B,C,D$.
-In what follows we assume that these inputs are readily available in quantum registers.
-Since $\theta$ is viewed as a fixed parameter, we assume that $\cos\theta, \sin\theta$ can be precomputed and stored in register.
+The inputs to Algorithm~\ref{alg:NeRF} are vectors $\vec{a}, \vec{b},\vec{c}$ containing the 3D Cartesian coordinates of atoms $A,B,C$, the fixed angle $\theta$ between atoms $B,C,D$, and the dihedral angle $\varphi$ defined by atoms $A,B,C,D$.
+We assume the inputs to $\ket{\psi_{ABC}}$ are readily available in quantum registers\footnote{We assume fixed ideal bond angles $\theta$, so $R_{cd}\cos\theta$ and $R_{cd}\sin\theta$ can be precomputed and stored in register.
 Instead of reading $\varphi$ from a lookup table and then computing the $\sin$ and $\cos$ values coherently, one can instead also precompute and store these values and store them in lookup tables directly.}.